jacoscaz/treesandrobots.github.io/now.md

 </details>

-Outside of work and on top of the foundational time spent with my family, our friends and our dog, I'm mainly focusing on fitness, healthy habits and home automation.
+Outside of work and on top of the foundational time spent with my family, our friends and our dog, I'm mainly focusing on fitness, DIY, home automation and AI.

 <details markdown="1">
 <summary>More specifically</summary>
 I'm currently working on:

-- Exploring local-first architectures for [home automation] through the [Homie MQTT convention].
+- Exploring local-first architectures for [home automation] through the [Homie MQTT convention] through [Grovekit].
+- Exploring approaches for epistomological continuity in agentic harnesses through [Fondamenta].
+- Trying to define the contours and principles of _sustainable software for the people of tomorrow_.
 - Learning the ways of [stick welding], which I need for a couple of DYI projects.
 - Developing a daily, sustainable, low-equipment [strength training] routine.